SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "I forgive you."

-After the hug was over and Applejack looked over her friend.
+After the hug was over, Applejack looked Rainbow Dash up and down.

 "What?"
 Rainbow asked.

 Applejack smiled.
-"You should wear your hair like that more often, it's kind of hot."
+"You should wear your hair like that more often, it's kinda hot."

 Before Rainbow could think of anything to say, a blush overtook her face.